Shilabati River

-The Shilabati River (also known as Shilai) originates near Chak Gopalpur village of Hura block in the Purulia district of the Indian state of West Bengal.
+Shilabati River (also known as Shilai) originates near Chak Gopalpur village of Hura block in the Purulia district of the Indian state of West Bengal.
 It flows in an almost southeasterly direction through the districts of Bankura and Paschim Medinipur.
 The Shilabati joins the Dwarakeswar from the right near Ghatal and afterwards is known as Rupnarayan.
 It finally joins the Hooghly River, which empties into the Bay of Bengal.

 Course

 The Shilabati originates near Chak Gopalpur village of Hura block in the Purulia district of the state of West Bengal.